N0tA1dan/pymba/README.md

 ```
 ## Possible Vulnerabilities With MBA

+This project is meant as a POC.
+There are some issues that arrise with this specific tool.

 If you're using the same tranformation rules, there is a possible security risk in doing so.
 Lets say I'm using the expression A+B, the output of A+B will always be ((A & B) + (A | B)) if you're using the basic transformations/substitutions I have documented about.
-If you had a big enough data set, you could make a "data base" of input expressions and you can get the exact output.
-However this can be fixed by using transformations randomly and introducing randomness to the algorithm.
-I plan on doing this in the future but initial releases will not have this.
-This can also easily be fixed by generating custom transformations at runtime.
-This could be a huge catestrophic issue with the current MBA obfuscator
+Since these rules are hard coded, someone could possibly make a tool to do the exact opposite of what it does.
+However one way to easily fix this is to use De Morgan's law to generate transformation rules at run time.

 ## Conclusion